newrelic-experimental/infra-lab-instruqt-track/01-set-up-lab-environment/assignment.md

 id: ml6mlby9riet
 type: challenge
 title: Spin up Geek's Movie Shop
-teaser: Set up your lab environment by spinning up Geek's Movie Shop on multiple hosts
+teaser: Set up your lab environment
 notes:
 - type: text
-  contents: As an IT engineer for Geek's Movie Shop, it is your responsibility to
+  contents: As an IT engineer for Geek's Movie Shop, it's your responsibility to ensure
-    make sure that all the Geek's Movie Shop services are running smoothly.
-To ensure that, it is crucial for you to be in light with how your infrastructure is behaving so you can identify and mitigate issues as needed.
+    that all your services are running smoothly.
+This means you need to observe your infrastructure to see how it's behaving and to identify and mitigate issues as they come up.
 tabs:
 - title: host 1
   type: terminal